shadow81627/daim/content/blog/build-a-static-site-blog.md

 </script>
 ```

-The average reader can read 200 words per minute, for technical material the average reading rate is approx 50 to 75 words a minute.
-Since this is a tech blog we will go with 50 words per minute, using this number we can create compute the number of minutes it takes to read an article.[^1][] You can find the `BlogHero` component on [Github](https://github.com/shadow81627/daim/blob/master/components/sections/BlogHero.vue), it uses `@aceforth/nuxt-optimized-images` package to create source set and low quality placeholders.
+The average reader can read 200 words per minute, for technical material the average reading rate is 50 to 75 words a minute.
+Since this is a tech blog we will go with 50 words per minute, using this number we can create compute the number of minutes it takes to read an article.[^1][] You can find the `BlogHero` component on [GitHub](https://github.com/shadow81627/daim/blob/master/components/sections/BlogHero.vue), it uses `@aceforth/nuxt-optimized-images` package to create source set and low quality placeholders.

 ## Blog Post Page